 What works with Nest

-Although it started with a smart thermostat, Nest's smart home product offerings have grown to include a smoke detector, indoor and outdoor security cameras, a doorbell, a lock and an alarm system.
+Although it started with a smart thermostat, Nest's smart home product offerings have grown to include a smoke detector, security cameras, a doorbell, a lock and an alarm system.
 They can be linked to other smart home devices to further enhance their functionality.
 For example, you can link the Nest Protect smoke detector to turn on your Philips Hue lights in the event of an emergency, or have your Nest Learning Thermostat switch to Home mode when you unlock your August Smart Lock.

 Considering Google owns Nest, it's perhaps no surprise that the company's smart speaker, Google Home (as well as the Google Home Mini,Google Home Max, Google Home Hub and third-party Google-Assistant devices such as the Lenovo Smart Display) also works with the smart thermostat.
 With Google Home, users can activate the device's virtual personal assistant, Google Assistant, and with a voice command, request an adjustment to the Nest's temperature setting.
 Google Home also can be used to handle other thermostat settings, but changing the temperature is really its chief feature.
 Google Home is available for $129.